isleeponcouch/toblog/content/articles/2023-11-09-mapping-out-doctrine-association-mapping.md

 If we were to remove this property from Author, we would have then created a unidirectional association, meaning we could only get a related Author from a Book, and no Books from an Author.

-This concept of a bidirectional association is a kind of nicety given to us by the fact we're working in the object graph space now and not the relational space, so when doctrine retrieves our related data from the database it can setup references for us so we can later have the ease of making calls like `$author->getBooks()`.
+This concept of a bidirectional association is a convenience given to us by the fact we're working in the object graph space now and not the relational space, so when doctrine retrieves our related data from the database it can setup references for us so we can later have the ease of making calls like `$author->getBooks()`.

 So let's look at the actual DDL/SQL that Doctrine gives us for creating a concrete schema from the above.